 Polish LGBT rights spokesman and priest faces “political case”

 In October, Rev. Szymon Niemiec, along with two of his colleagues, Mariusz Wrzesinski and Krzysztof Leszczynski, were summoned to the Warsaw chief prosecutor’s office and charged with offending religious feelings by insulting an object of worship in the form of a Roman Catholic Mass.

 All three celebrants had held an ecumenical service in connection with the Equality Parade held in the Polish capital every year.
 Under Poland’s penal code, the crime of offending religious sentiment can carry a jail sentence of up to two years.
-Rev. Szymon Niemiec, a well-known public figure in Poland, is currently awaiting the prosecutor’s decision, on whether to bring an indictment to court.
+Rev. Szymon Niemiec, a well-known Polish priest and LGBT activist, is currently awaiting the prosecutor’s decision, on whether to bring an indictment to court.

 Although having been brought up in a Roman Catholic family, Szymon Niemiec declares to have been quickly disillusioned with the failings of the clergy in Poland.
 After publicly coming out as homosexual in the late 1990s, he was confirmed and ordained, a few years later, in the Free Reformed Church of Poland, established by Latvian Reverend Ernest Ivanovs – a congregation known for pioneering the defense of gay rights in staunchly Catholic Poland.

 According to Rev. Niemec, 42, the charges brought against him and his colleagues are part of the conservative government’s wider agenda.
 “This case is clearly politically motivated”, he told Kafkadesk.
 “The government wants to show the supremacy of the Roman Catholic Church, silence all religious minorities and portray LGBT issues as a threat to the Polish people”.

 Fear of oppression growing among Polish LGBT community